Glossary

 Classes or events held in the PRC on topics such as Chinese language, economics, foreign policy, media and politics, as well as internships or placements at PRC news organizations.
 Such training is usually fully funded by the host organization and promotes positive coverage of the PRC.

-Media for mass communication, including broadcast, digital and print outlets, that is under financial and editorial control of the PRC government, directly or indirectly.
+Media for mass communication, including broadcast, digital and print outlets, that is under financial and editorial control or is otherwise supported by the PRC government, directly or indirectly.
 For example, CGTN, Xinhua News, China Daily.

 PRC enterprises